crowdfavorite/wp-gatekeeper/README.txt

 - Login to the WP Admin
 - On the Dashboard, click on the Process Users Button
 	- Once the process script has run, the process button will only show up on the Settings page
-- On the Settings Page, click on the Process Users Button
+- (OR) On the Settings Page, click on the Process Users Button

 After the user processing is complete for a blog, all new users created will automatically be processed upon creation